Turriers: Geology

 Turriers is situated in the northern section of the Digne pre-Alps on the Digne nappe, a thrust sheet with a depth of approx. 5,000 m that moved south-west during the Oligocene epoch towards the end of the period when the Alps were forming.
 The lobes (or scales) demark the western edge of the nappe.
 During the Riss glaciation, Turriers was entirely submerged under the Durance glacier.
 During the Würm glaciation, the glacier was less dense and came to a halt at Les Tourniquets (a series of steep hairpin bends to the south between Turriers and Bayons), at that time crossed by a tongue of the Riss glacier.
 These two successive glaciers shaped the Col des Sagnes, to the south of the village.
 In the west, they crossed the Col de Sarraut and entered the valley known as the Grand Vallon.
 In the Würm glaciation the height of the glacier at Forest Loin, west of Turriers, dropped to approx. 1,250 m. here the ice had a depth of 150 m, compared to over 200 m at Turriers.
 The successive geological eras have left dramatic traces in the landscapes around Turriers, particularly in the vertical plates of fossil-rich limestone typical of the region; the mountain called Roche Cline to the west of the village is a fine example.
-For a full description of the geological heritage watch the video on the website of the UNESCO Geopark de Haute Provence.